-But with over 30 individual dive sites on offer throughout Bunaken Marine Park, you simply might not have the time to explore them all.
-Therefore, we’ve highlighted some of the best dive sites around Bunaken that you absolutely won’t want to miss.
-Read on to know more.
+But, with over 30 individual dive sites on offer throughout Bunaken Marine Park, you simply might not have the time to explore them all.
+Luckily, we’ve used our unparalleled knowledge of the region to highlight the sites that you absolutely won’t want to miss.
+Our list of Bunaken’s top dive sites includes a bit of something for everyone – from classic Bunaken walls to the muck sites of Manado.
+Check them all out below.

 Sachiko's Point (Bunaken Island)

 Sachiko's Point is located on the north-east side of Bunaken Island and is a shining example of Bunaken's world-class walls.
 The coral-encrusted drop-off begins in less than five metres of water and extends beyond the recreational diving limits.
-In the shallows sections, the wall is covered with vibrant coral growth, while large gorgonians and caves take centre stage as you descend.
+In the shallow sections, the wall is covered with vibrant coral growth, while large gorgonians and caves take centre stage as you descend.

 Easy-going conditions make this site ideal for intermediate divers and underwater photographers, but the currents are stronger on the south side of the island, attracting massive schools of snapper and triggerfish, as well as pelagic species bluefin and giant trevally.
 Blue spotted stingrays can also be found hiding in the crevices along the wall, while green sea turtles cruise around in abundance, often keeping divers company during their safety stop.